Massachusetts - Jury Duty Compensation

 |Juror Daily Pay||Travel Reimbursement Per Mile|

 In Massachusetts, jurors receive nominal compensation for each day spent at jury selection, or while serving on a jury.
-Jurors can also qualify to receive mileage reimbursement for travel related to their jury duty service.
+While other states provide jurors with mileage reimbursement for travel, this is not available in Massachusetts.

 No other reimbursement for out of pocket or travel expenses except for unusual circumstances as determined by the courts.

 Juror pay is typically a token amount, set by state or local law decades ago, and is often very low due to not being not adjusted for inflation or rising costs of living.